DynAIkon-Ltd/DynAIkonTrap/docs/source/user-docs/software-setup/tuning.rst

    Choose between saving to disk (``d``) or sending data to a server (``s``) via HTTP requests.
 If picking the latter you will need to configure a server to use the simple API.

+.. admonition:: FASTCAT-Cloud upload
+   :class: note, dropdown

+   This option configures DynAIkonTrap to upload its observations to your FASTCAT-Cloud account.
+If no internet connection can be established, detections will be written to disk instead.

 .. admonition:: Output path
    :class: note, dropdown